Handheld moisture meter aimed at dusty attic insulation below stained roof sheathing while checking for signs of inadequate roof ventilation.

 How do I test attic airflow without special tools?

 Basic airflow testing can be performed using visual inspection and temperature observation.
-Look for visible airflow paths, check whether intake vents allow light to pass through, and observe whether warm air appears trapped in certain areas.
+Look for visible airflow paths, check whether soffit areas have daylight or a clear baffle channel, and observe whether warm air appears trapped in certain attic sections.
 Uneven moisture patterns or condensation may also indicate restricted airflow.

 Do all homes have the same ventilation setup?